 Students continue to study the key curriculum areas from KS3, although greater emphasis is placed on proportional reasoning and algebraic techniques.
 The new GCSE requires students to apply their understanding of Mathematics to solve non-routine or unfamiliar problems; as a result lessons are challenging with significant focus on “thinking through a problem”.

 Students’ progress is regularly monitored through the use of assessment tests every half-term, with comprehensive internal exams towards the end of Year 10 and around Christmas in Year 11.
 Students are entered for the AQA 8300 specification, at either Foundation or Higher tier.

 The most able students in KS4 may study for an extension course (either the OCR Free Standing Mathematics Qualification in Additional Mathematics, or AQA Level 2 Further Maths).
 This is partially taught in additional sessions, as well as in lessons.
-These students are not entered for GCSE early, as Additional Mathematics will develop students' algebraic skills and so can help students convert GCSE grade 7 or 8 into the top grade 9.
+These students are not entered for GCSE early, as the extension courses will develop students' algebraic skills and so can help students convert GCSE grade 7 or 8 into the top grade 9.